hadiuzzaman524/digit-recognition-with-tflite/README.md

-# Digit-Recognition-with-tflite
+# Digit-Recognition

 ## Introduction:

-For building an Android app I used the Flutter framework which was built by Google.
-To implement the deep learning method use the flutter-tflite package, converting text to voice I used the flutter-tts package.
-To record the handwritten I used GestureDetector class and CustomPaint class.
-We take input from the touch-screen and convert it to an image then show the result using a previously built model.
+To construct the Android application, I harnessed the power of the Flutter framework, a versatile toolkit developed by Google.
+Employing the Flutter-tflite package facilitated the integration of a deep learning methodology, enabling seamless incorporation of machine learning models.
+For text-to-voice functionality, I leveraged the Flutter-tts package, enriching the user experience with voice-based interactions.
+The implementation of handwriting recognition involved the adept use of the GestureDetector class and CustomPaint class.
+Through these components, user input from the touch-screen is converted into an image, subsequently processed by a pre-existing model, and the results are visually presented to the user.

 # Home Screen
 <p float="left">